hanyaonian/learning/note/ai-appilicaion/running-llm-model-on-laptop.md

-# Run a LLM model on your laptop
+# Run a LLaMA model on your laptop

 In this article, I will show you the steps to run a LLaMA in your Mac.